twobulls/github_actions/README.md

 ## Deploy a Serverless API Using GitHub Actions
 Next, we’ll build a serverless API.
 The Workflow will build, lint, and deploy on each `push` to the master branch in our repository.
 There are a few prerequisites that you’ll need to complete this tutorial.

-### Prerequisites
-- An AWS Account (set up Free Tier Access Here) [AWS Free Tier](https://aws.amazon.com/free/)
-- An AWS IAM User with Programmatic Access (see [here](https://github.com/serverless/serverless/issues/1439) for a good starter IAM Policy and note that you should always follow the Principle of Least Privilege when setting up an IAM User)
-- The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` of the user above.
-- GitHub Account enrolled in the [GitHub Actions Beta](https://github.com/features/actions)
-- Clone or fork of the repo https://github.com/twobulls/github_actions

 ### Secrets
 Grab the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from the IAM user you created.
 In the “Settings” page in your repository click on “Secrets” and add the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Note: during the public beta do not store any production or high-value workflow secrets in the repository.